siemens/fluffi/getting_started.md

 ```
 ./buildAll.sh PREPARE_ENV=TRUE WITH_DEPS=TRUE
 ```
+PREPARE_ENV=TRUE will run the docker builds.
 Please keep in mind that this will take a long time, as it will compile all FLUFFI dependencies from sources.

 For all future compiles you can use
 ```